technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

 ## Abstract and learning objectives

-Contoso Retail, Inc has been facing challenges in modernizing its on-premises SAP landscape in order to better compete in the current marketplace.
+Contoso Retail, Inc. has been facing challenges in modernizing its on-premises SAP landscape in order to better compete in the current marketplace.
 Among the main challenges are that Contoso has an aging on-premises infrastructure, not capable of running more demanding analytical workloads.
-They also do not have a disaster recovery environment and limited high-availability provisions.
+They do not have a disaster recovery environment and limited high-availability provisions.
 Contoso has found that it is expensive to maintain development and testing environments.
 They have a lack of full visibility of supply and demand signals across the value chain.
 They are also insufficient in their ability to use customer data, precluding the ability to implement targeted advertising.
 They have determined that they maintain a suboptimal delivery route planning and scheduling.

 As a struggling retailer, Contoso has been dealing with significant financial constraints.
 Given a hard limit of its capital expenditure budget, Contoso has been considering leveraging its operational budget and taking advantage of the pay-as-you-go model offered by Microsoft Azure.

-To remedy its challenges, Contoso has asked you to design and implement a solution that would help them regain the competitive edge by transitioning their SAP landscape to Azure and modernizing it by leveraging Azure services.
+To remedy these challenges, Contoso has asked you to design and implement a solution that will help them regain the competitive edge by transitioning their SAP landscape to Azure and modernizing it by leveraging Azure services.

 Contoso has determined that to optimize their environment, the following key success criteria must be met.
 They would like a highly available SAP landscape with the ability to minimize cost through right-sizing and optimized resource allocation.
 They need data integration and analytics capabilities that include the ability to provide a comprehensive view of logistical and operational data, including sensor data from IoT devices in warehouses, stores, and manufacturing plants.
 Contoso would like to utilize social media sentiment analytics and personalized marketing.
 In addition, they would like to improve delivery route planning and scheduling, leveraging external data feeds that account for such factors as road closures or inclement weather.
 They also would like optimized demand forecasting with automatic anomaly detection within their supply chain.

 Your primary objective is to provide integration across all data to be used for analysis and reporting, bringing together manufacturing, supply chain, and sales.
-Your solution should help the customer (represented by the Chief Marketing Officer, Chief Digital Officer, the Chief Data Officer, and the Customer Experience Manager) to deliver a 360 degree view of the Contoso's business operations and to optimize them through data analytics.
+Your solution should help the customer, represented by the Chief Marketing Officer, Chief Digital Officer, the Chief Data Officer, and the Customer Experience Manager, deliver a 360 degree view of the Contoso's business operations and to optimize them through data analytics.

 ## Step 1: Review the customer case study